Controlling Collective Phenomena Via the Quantum State of Interaction-Mediators: Changing the Criticality of Photon-Mediated Superconductivity Via Fock States of Light: Critical Properties of Superconducting Transition

 We first consider the equilibrium case where the photons are initialized in a thermal and Gaussian density matrix at a temperature $T$ equal to that of the electrons.
-In this case, the physical on-shell vertex function $\Gamma^{\mathrm{th}}_{\mathrm{on-shell}}$ given in Eq.\eqref{eq:Gamma_th_closed} diverges when {$M_{\rm th}(T)=1$, yielding the equation of the critical temperature:}
+In this case, the physical on-shell vertex function $\Gamma^{\mathrm{th}}_{\mathrm{on-shell}}$ given in Eq.~\eqref{eq:Gamma_th_closed} diverges when {$M_{\rm th}(T)=1$, yielding the equation of the critical temperature:}

-We discussed the solution of the above equation for $T_{c}^{\mathrm{th}}$ in Ref.\onlinecite{Chakraborty}, considering a Fermi-liquid type lifetime of electrons due to the screened Coulomb interaction $\tau^{-1}(T)=(\pi T^2/8 E_F)\log(E_F/T)$.
-For realistic parameters in 2D materials (STO/LAO) coupled to a tera-Hertz split-ring cavity, the superconducting transition in the thermal case occurs in the low Kelvin regime.
+We discussed the solution of the above equation for $T_{c}^{\mathrm{th}}$ in Ref.~\cite{Chakraborty}, considering a Fermi-liquid type lifetime of electrons due to the screened Coulomb interaction $\tau^{-1}(T)=(\pi T^2/8 E_F)\log(E_F/T)$. \fpm{We note that, in principle, the presence of a phase transition and the associated critical boson fluctuations can strongly affect the quasiparticle lifetime and eventually lead to non-Fermi-liquid behavior.
+The computation of this effect in our case is more challenging than in the standard non-Fermi-liquid literature (see \cite{rao_2023} for an example involving electrons in cavities), since the interaction mediator (photon) is not the boson that becomes critical at the superconducting phase transition.
+As explained in the previous section, the critical boson in our case is the Cooper pair, whose propagator is essentially the vertex function $\Gamma$.
+Therefore, in order to compute the effect of critical fluctuations onto the electrons, our case would require a self-consistent T-matrix approach.
+Due to the tensorial structure of the vertex function, such approaches become quite demanding, so that the literature so far is essentially restricted to static contact interactions (see e.g. \cite{pini_2024} for a study of the associated non-Fermi-liquid behavior), allowing to bypass the tensorial structure of $\Gamma$ thanks to the absence of an actual phonon or photon mediator.} Coming back to our case, for realistic parameters in 2D materials (STO/LAO) coupled to a tera-Hertz split-ring cavity, the superconducting transition in the thermal case occurs in the low Kelvin regime.
 We note that the photon resonance frequency in these cavities satisfies $\delta_c \gg T_c$, so that the average number of photons in the cavity is negligible: $\langle \hat{n}\rangle= 0.5\coth \left( \frac{\delta_c}{2 T_c^{\mathrm{th}}} \right)-0.5 \sim 0$.
 The critical temperature in this vacuum case can be calculated from,

 {It is however important to note, that the actual critical temperature in the thermal equilibrium case, though very close to $T_{\rm vac}$, is always going to be slightly larger due to the average number of photons not being exactly zero.}